gunjandatta/sprest-def/README.md

 # SharePoint Definition Files
-This library generates the TypeScript definition files from the $metadata REST endpoint in SharePoint.
-This will allow anyone to import the definition files to be used in any project, which isn't linked to a framework.
+This library generates the TypeScript definition files from the $metadata REST endpoint in SharePoint for the [gd-sprest](https://gunjandatta.github.io) library.

 ## Example
 ```